Itangalo/Bot-Playtesting-Toolkit/README.md

   * playRound: This is the most central code, playing each round in the game.
 For complex games, this will most likely be split up into more functions.
   * gameOver: This function looks at the game state and tells whether the game is over or not.
   * buildStatistics: This function takes the game state and extracts whichever information should be included in overall statistics.
 (Number of rounds played, how many cards have been drawn in total, etc.)
-* Players are called "agents" in the framework.
-The module can provide several different strategies that agents could use.
-* To make it easier to take care of special effects of cards and board/track spaces, the module can also provide "resolvers" for cards and board/track spaces.
-This allows calling the special code easily, keeping each resolver function separate from one another, and also saves you the headache of a gazillion of if statements.
 * When the code is run, it plays the game the stated number of times and outputs statistics in a nice table.
 If called from the coding environemnt the results are shown in the log.
 If called from the spreadsheet the results show up in the sheet.

+The framework provides pre-written classes for agets (players/characters), cards, decks, dice and tracks/boards.
+These contain some common methods, making coding easier for you.
+* Agent: Keep track of how stats change.
+Also, the module you write can provide several different strategies that agents could use.
+* Cards and decks: Shuffle, draw, discard, return to deck.
+Fill displays.
+Pick cards matching certain criteria.
+Also, your module can provide "resolvers" for cards.
+These are separate functions called from the card, making it easier to handle special effects without writing spaghetti code.
+Note that cards can be used for simulating worker placement.
+* Dice rolls: Set number of dice, number of sides and also customized dice values.
+Get various results, such as sum, frequence of all of a special result, check for straights, etc.
+* Tracks and spaces: Move pawns on the track, and get information of where pawns are located.
+Also, as with cards your module can proide resolvers for spaces on the track.
+This allows for having special stuff happening when pawns reach certain spaces, without having to write a lot of code.

+The framework also contains handy logging functionality, with time logging during execution as an extra option.

-More documentation and code is coming.
+More functionality, documentation and examples are coming.
 Comments and ideas are welcome.